kdave/btrfs-progs/Documentation/Experimental.md

         ...
     }

-in case it does not interfere with other code or does not depend on an `#ifdef` where it would break default build.
+in case it does not interfere with other code or does not depend on an `#if` where it would break default build.

 Or: